-Can I refinance an underwater mortgage?
-Do I need to have a certain credit score?
-Does the property need to be a primary residence?
-How can HARP 2.0 help me?
-If you’ve read the paper or turned on the news, or are in an underwater Fannie Mae or Freddie Mac home waiting for help to come, do not worry, the cavalry has arrived.
-HARP 2.0 is a re-adjustment of the original HARP (Home Affordable Refinance Program) program, a mortgage tool for borrowers who could not refinance the conventional way due to a loan-to-value (LTV) ratio exceeding the value of the home (e.g. their home was underwater).
-This article explains the HARP 2.0 Program Guidelines & Qualifications.
+HARP 2.0 is a re-adjustment of the original HARP (Home Affordable Refinance Program), and is designed as a mortgage tool for borrowers who could not refinance their mortgages the conventional way due to a loan-to-value (LTV) ratio exceeding the value of the home (e.g. their home was underwater).
+This article explains the HARP 2 Program Guidelines & Qualifications.

 With the announcement of the HARP revamp, dubbed HARP 2.0, the opportunity to refinance underwater borrowers has a chance to affect 11 million homes.
 However, this is a lender assumed risk; it isn’t necessarily a no-risk situation.
 Therefore, guidelines and qualifications have been put in place to ensure a profitable, yet affordable program to get people into a better refinance rate for their 100% or higher LTV homes.
 In order for you to refinance your underwater home mortgage, there are a couple of areas that you need to qualify with, they are listed below.